 - Foreign Therapists visit IIAHP twice a year for teaching new techniques for the treatment of special needs children.
 Senior staff of IIAHP takes training in foreign countries to keep the team updated about latest techniques.

-For the convenience of parents 100% area is under CCTV surveillance and parents are allowed to check footage whenever they want to check for any doubts in their mind.
+For the convenience of parents 100% area is under CCTV surveillance and parents are allowed to check footage if they have any doubts in their mind.
 We take special needs children all year.

 The advanced intellectual program that includes Reading, Encyclopedia, Maths, etc for all-round development of special needs children.
 We give the best guidance for supplements, diet, and nutrition.